wix/Detox/docs/Troubleshooting.BuildingTheApp.md

 This page is about issues related to building the app, typically triggerred when running `detox build` (and not `detox test`, for example).

+For troubleshooting of other issue, refer to our [troubleshooting index](Troubleshooting.md).

 ## Android

 ### Problem: Kotlin stdlib version conflicts